Why Most Leadership Training Fails to Change Behaviour at Work

 What this looks like in practice

-Effective leadership development is not a program.
+Effective leadership development is not a programme.
 It is a rhythm.

 This is slower.
 It is less dramatic than a two-day offsite.
 And it is the only thing that actually works.